gsa-oes/office-of-evaluation-sciences/_projects/1723-increasing-ssi-uptake.md

 year: 2018
 domain: Retirement Security
 agency: Social Security Administration
-summary: Letters to aged individuals increased SSI awards by XX%; stating the maximum benefit amount further increased applications and awards.
+summary: Letters to adults 65 or older increased SSI awards by 340%.

 ---
 ## What was the challenge?